Skip to Content

 Matthew Cantrell, PharmD, BCPS, is an Associate Professor in the Department of Pharmacy Practice and Science at the University of Iowa College of Pharmacy and a Clinical Pharmacy Specialist at the Iowa City VA Health Care System.
 He graduated from Mount Mercy College in 2000 and received his Doctorate in Pharmacy from the University of Iowa in 2005.
 He completed a Primary Care Pharmacy Practice Residency at the Iowa City VA in 2006.
 His primary clinical responsibilities include anticoagulation and medication management.
 Dr. Cantrell is active in many state and national organizations and is a former Chair of the American College of Clinical Pharmacy Geriatric Practice and Research Network (PRN).
 He has collaborated with students, residents, and professional colleagues on original research, chapters, and review articles.
 He has been board certified in Pharmacotherapy since 2008.
 Dr. Cantrell has received awards related to teaching and is a former recipient of the Distinguished Young Pharmacist Award sponsored by the Iowa Pharmacy Association and Pharmacists’ Mutual Insurance Company.

 Andrea Chase, PharmD, originally hails from Texas but now happily calls Iowa home.
 She graduated from Columbia University with a BS in Neuroscience, served 4 years in the US Army, and then earned her PharmD at the University of Texas at Austin College of Pharmacy.
 To escape the sweltering Texas heat she traveled 1,000 miles north and completed the PGY1 residency program at the Iowa City VA.
-She never left and has worked in outpatient pharmacy, PACT Pharmacy, and is now the PACT Pharmacist Supervisor.
-She continues to provide clinical support to the Decorah CBOC, primary care teams in Iowa City, and the Women’s Health Clinic.
-She precepts the PACT pharmacy residency rotation in Iowa City, as well as students throughout the year.
-Outside of work there is a high degree of probability she is building Duplo towers, singing a Sesame Street song, or watching Mary Poppins for the one-hundredth time.
+She went on to work in outpatient pharmacy, PACT pharmacy, and is now the Primary Care Clinical Pharmacy Supervisor.
+She continues to provide clinical support to primary care teams in Iowa City and the Women’s Health Clinic.
+She serves on the Residency Advisory Committee, Women Veterans Health Committee, as well as local and VISN and Clinical Pharmacy Practice Councils.
+She routinely precepts both residents and students rotating through PACT during the year.
+Outside of work, there is a high degree of probability she is telling her five-year-old “Yes I’m watching!” and/or chasing her two-year-old around the park.
+She occasionally finds time to sneak in a powerlifting meet.

 Yvonne De Sloover, PharmD, BCACP, is the Pain Clinical Pharmacy Practitioner at the Iowa City VA Medical Center and Adjunct Professor (Clinical) at the University of Iowa College of Pharmacy.
 She graduated from the University of Iowa College of Pharmacy in 2000 and then completed a Primary Care Specialty Residency within the University of Iowa Department of Family Medicine.
 Dr. De Sloover’s primary area of practice is in Pain Management, opioid use disorder and complex persistent opioid dependence.
 She was the 2016 recipient of the Excellence in Interprofessional Education & Practice Award from the University of Iowa Hospitals and Clinics Graduate Medical Education Office.

-Tess Dyson, PharmD, is a Clinical Pharmacy Practitioner in Hospice & Palliative Care.
+Tess Dyson, PharmD, is a clinical pharmacist practitioner in hospice & palliative Care.
 She graduated from the University of Iowa College of Pharmacy in 2019 and completed a PGY-1 residency at the Iowa City VA in 2020.
 Following residency, she accepted a position as an Inpatient Clinical Pharmacist at the Iowa City VA where she rotated through a variety of areas.
-In August of 2022, she transitioned into her current role on the Hospice & Palliative Care team where she has enjoyed functioning as a mid-level provider in both the inpatient and clinic settings and working with the interdisciplinary team.
+In August of 2022, she transitioned into her current role on the Hospice & Palliative Care team where she has enjoyed functioning as a practitioner in both the inpatient and clinic settings and working with the interdisciplinary team.
 She has been actively engaged as a preceptor for pharmacy students and residents along with internal medicine residents.

 Jason A. Egge, PharmD, MS, BCPS, joined the Iowa City VA in January 2006 as a clinical pharmacy specialist.
 He graduated from the University of Iowa in 2002 then completed a specialty practice residency in ambulatory care at the Iowa City VA the following year.
 He practiced as a clinical specialist in internal medicine/nephrology at the Mayo Clinic in Rochester, Minnesota from 2003 to 2006 before rejoining the VA as a clinical pharmacy specialist.
 Dr. Egge completed an MS in epidemiology through the University of Iowa College of Public Health the Spring of 2009.
-He is currently the coordinator for pharmacoeconomics and education.
-His interests include pharmacoeconomics, formulary management, medication use evaluation, and database management.
+He is currently the pharmacoeconomic and education program manager.
+His interests include pharmacoeconomics, formulary management, medication use evaluation, and drug evaluation.

 Thomas Fisher, PharmD, BCACP, graduated from the University of Iowa, College of Pharmacy in 2009.
 He began his pharmacy career working with Walgreens as a community pharmacist and pharmacy manager in Denver Colorado.
 After 5 years in the community sector, Thomas went on to complete a PGY-1 Ambulatory Care residency at the Phoenix VA HCS.
 After finishing his residency, Thomas moved back home to Iowa and began his career with the Iowa City VA HCS as an outpatient pharmacist.
 Shortly after receiving his board certification in ambulatory care, Thomas also decided to join the Iowa Army National Guard.
 Following this initial military training, he transitioned into a Clinical Pharmacy Specialist position (Feb/2017) as one of the anticoagulation clinic coordinators.
 Thomas then deployed to Kuwait with the Iowa Guard from 2017 to 2018 in support of Operation Inherent Resolve.
 Following his deployment, Thomas resumed his role as a Clinical Pharmacy Specialist as serving as the anticoagulation clinic coordinator.
 In 2021, Thomas became a supervisor for his area, and continues to split his time working in anticoagulation and administrative duties.
 His areas of interests include anticoagulation, combat medicine, cardiology, and mental health pharmacy.
 He loves working with and alongside our Veteran population.